 Cumin is a strong spice and if overused can result in bitterness.
 A little goes a long way.

 Salt and black pepper is added to taste and to enhance the overall flavor of this Middle Eastern salad.

 If you’d like your balela salad to be creamy, add a teaspoon of tahini (affiliate link) and mix it well.
 This adds a lovely hint of sesame nutty flavor.

-Use this recipe as a base and then add additional fresh flavors through it.
-I sometimes love to add fresh cucumbers, red cabbage, and red capsicum (bell pepper).
+Use this recipe as a base and then consider these delicious additions such as fresh cucumbers, green onion, radishes, red cabbage, and red bell peppers (capsicum)

+Can you freeze balela?
 Freezing balela is not recommended, it is always best to consume fresh.
-Any left overs can be placed in the fridge in an air-tight container for up to five days.
-Freezing cooked chickpeas can be done by placing portions into freezer bags and laying them flat in the freezer.
-Take out frozen chickpeas and defrost before using.
+Any leftovers can be placed in the fridge in an air-tight container for up to 4-5 days in an airtight container, though it is best consumed before this period.

 Or for some different type of Lebanese food try Lebanese zucchini with burghul

 Did you make this?
 I'd love to know!
 Leave me a comment below with a ★★★★★ rating or tag @plantbasedfolk on social media.